KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [random_quotes by KirAsh4](https://github.com/KirAsh4/random_quotes)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `random_quotes.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `random_quotes.js`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RandomPhoto by skuethe](https://github.com/skuethe/MMM-RandomPhoto)